nhejazi/haldensify/paper/paper.md

 falls).
-Then, the hazard probability, conditional on any covariates, of the variable of interest falling in a given bin along its discretized support is estimated by applying any machine learning algorithm for binary regression to this repeated measures data structure.
-This is merely an application of pooled hazards regression.
+Then, the hazard probability, conditional on any covariates, of the variable of interest falling in a given bin along its discretized support is estimated by applying any machine learning algorithm for binary regression to this repeated measures data structure; this is merely an application of pooled hazard regression.
 Finally, the conditional hazard estimates are translated to the conditional density scale by dividing the estimated hazard probabilities by the respective bin widths.
 This approach is made particularly flexible by the fact that it may be readily applied to arbitrary data structures and